The Pipe Dream Trail runs along the steep slope just below the cliffs

 Fun stuff.
 Rain is falling and the wind is howling.

-the southwest corner (by the kiosk), the southbound trail is Hidden
+the southwest -- uphill -- corner by the kiosk, the southbound trail is Hidden

 Valley.
 Pipe Dream starts just a few feet away, and heads west toward the